Orbitron: Restoration

 Boeckmann completed the restoration of the car in approximately 100 days.
 All original parts removed from the car, including the frame which was too rusted to reuse, were retained and archived by Boeckmann.
 Accuracy of the project was supervised by former Roth designer Ed "Newt" Newton, who assisted in the original 1964 design.

 The restoration includes a television of the same type originally installed in the console.
-A small reel-to-reel tape recorder hidden in the cockpit and which was intended to play a musical recording of the car's features was discovered along with the original tape during the restoration process and is in working order; the recording was reportedly done by Tex Ritter.
+A small reel-to-reel tape recorder hidden in the cockpit, which was intended to play a musical recording of the car's features, was discovered along with the original tape during the restoration process and is in working order; the recording was reportedly done by Tex Ritter.
 Planet Plastics of Chino, California, the original company contracted to create the bubble top, was contracted to create a replacement.
 Evidence of the car's original "candy blue" color (similar in execution to "candy apple red") was discovered within the interior and was used as a basis for matching the replacement finish.
 Paint work was overseen by Larry Watson, who painted the car in 1964.
-Watson was joined by his original assistant, Bill Carter who applied the new finish.
+Watson was joined by his original assistant, Bill Carter, who applied the new finish.
 A descendant of the individual responsible for the pin-striping applied the new pin-striping to the vehicle upon its completion.
-Interior restoration was by Joe Perez who was responsible for the original upholstery work as well.
+Interior restoration was by Joe Perez, who was responsible for the original upholstery work as well.
 The original Chevrolet engine with its rare Stromberg 97 triple carburetor setup and Chevrolet Corvette finned aluminum valve covers has been rebuilt and reinstalled.

 It is the cover subject of the March 2009 edition of Hot Rod Deluxe, a "retro" version of Hot Rod Magazine.